shrub4thedub/pack/README.md

 cat ~/.pack/config/sources.box
 ```
 and you can make your own repos to host your own packages.
+alternatively, you can provide .box files and copy them into your `~/.pack/local`
 ## writing packages

 create a `.box` file that defines how to build and install your software: